 Speak with your older adult’s doctor right away if you are worried about any trouble swallowing or if you notice any dysphagia symptoms.

-Helpful tests and consultations with speech pathologists and nutritionists as well as the 7 tips above will give you the tools you need to keep your older adult as healthy as possible.
+Helpful tests and consultations with speech pathologists and nutritionists, as well as the seven tips above, will give you the tools you need to keep your older adult as healthy as possible.

 Recommended for you: